felixmosh/bull-board/README.md

 ### Add existing Bull Queue(s)

-When you already defined your queue(s) you can add them using the addQueue function.
+When you already defined your queue(s) you can add them using the `setQueues` function.

 ```js
 const Queue = require('bull');